writechoiceorg/rocketlawyer/pages/build_custom_ui.md

 > **Service Token**
 > When you create an interview, you will receive a service token (`rl-rdoc-servicetoken`) through the response header.
 In the next steps, you will use this token to create the scoped access token.

+<a name="step-4"></a>
 # Step 4: Get Scoped Access Token
-To access the pages related to a specific `documentId`, you will need a Scoped Access Token.
-Using this token for front-end matters will keep your general access token safe on your back end.

-## Create Scoped Access Token
 To create a scoped access token, use the service token received at the response header when creating an interview to authenticate the request.
 In addition, you also need to provide the `client_id` and `client_secret`, which should come from your front-end app.
 The following code block presents a request example of how to get the scoped access token:

+## Create Scoped Access Token
+To create a scoped access token, use the service token received at the response header when creating an interview as an authenticator for the request, as exemplified below:

 **Request:**
 ```curl